 After the TrueNAS SCALE installation is complete, reboot the system.
 The Console Setup Menu displays when the system boots successfully.

-To migrate from TrueNAS CORE to SCALE, you will have to use a TrueNAS Scale
+To migrate from TrueNAS CORE to SCALE, use a TrueNAS SCALE

-Start be saving the SCALE ISO file to a USB drive (detailed in the Physical Hardware tab).
-Plug the USB drive into your CORE system that you want to sidegrade and boot or reboot the system.
+Start by saving the SCALE ISO file to a USB drive (detailed in the Physical Hardware tab).
+Plug the USB drive into the CORE system that you want to sidegrade and boot or reboot the system.

 At the motherboard splash screen, use the hotkey defined by your motherboard manufacturer to select a boot device, then select the USB drive with the SCALE